temporalio/documentation/docs/typescript/how-to-send-a-signal-with-start-in-typescript.md

   - typescript
 ---

-To a send a Signal to a Workflow, use the `signalWithStart()` to start a Workflow if it isn't already running.
+To send a Signal to a Workflow and start the Workflow if it isn't already running, use `signalWithStart()`.

 ```typescript
 const client = new WorkflowClient();